September 15th, 2017

 - Check to see if the directory is banned from the Google index.

 - Only get listed on directories that give you the option to delete your entire listing and account information.
-There are various reasons why business owners will chose to do this, and whether it's for personal or professional reasons, they can easily stop their NAP from being displayed online.
+There are various reasons why business owners will chose to do this, and whether it's for personal or professional reasons, they can easily prevent their NAP from being displayed online any further.
 If you should decide to delete yours, you will be able to do so without having to use an aggregator.

 - If they allow a link back to your website, determine if they permit the "follow" value in your link rel attribute.
 "Using software is not always the best way, as there is no guarantee that an automated software program will push your information into only legitimate directories."